-On May 4, 2012, our shareholders approved The GEO Group Inc. 2011 Employee Stock Purchase Plan.
+On May 4, 2012, our shareholders approved The GEO Group Inc. 2011 Employee Stock Purchase Plan (the "Plan").
 The Compensation Committee and Board of Directors had previously approved the Plan on May 4, 2011 and the Plan became effective on July 9, 2011, subject to obtaining shareholder approval.
 Eligible employees were allowed to participate in the Plan as of July 9, 2011, but no shares of common stock were issuable pursuant to the Plan prior to obtaining shareholder approval.
-Shares were issued to participating employees for the pre-shareholder approval offering periods on June 29, 2012 and shares will be issued to participating employees for the post-shareholder approval offering periods on the last day of each month.
+Pre-shareholder approval offering periods began on July 9, 2011 with shares being purchased on June 29, 2012.
+Shares were issued to participating employees for the post-shareholder approval offering periods on the last day of each month.
+During the thirty-nine weeks ended September 30, 2012, 19,487 shares of our common stock were purchased by eligible employees under the Plan for approximately \$0.4 million, and were issued out of the Company's treasury stock in connection with the Plan.
+The Company will offer up to 500,000 shares of its common stock, which were registered with the Securities and Exchange Commission on May 4, 2012, for sale to eligible employees.